 Can my child just do the course without being entered for the Arts Award?

-Yes, its the same price, you just don’t have to pay for their work to be assessed and moderated.
+Yes, its the same price for the weekly sessions, you just don’t have to pay for their work to be assessed and moderated.

 Can I stay with my child?